-35 U.S.C. §101.
+102 35 U.S.C. §101.
 Generally, it must actually work and not be frivolous or immoral.
 Working models are only required for perpetual motion machines. § 101 limits patentable subject matter to: processes, machines, articles of manufacturer and compositions of matter.
 A law of nature, abstract idea, or mathematical formula is not patentable subject matter ("a method of adding two numbers to produce a sum") whether a particular method which uses these to produce a practical result ("a method of adding two numbers to produce the sum owed by a customer") is patentable subject matter.
 The form of the specific patent claim and its "inventive concept" determines whether § 101 invalidates the claim.
 Alice Corp.
 Pty.
 Ltd. v.
-CLS Bank International, 134 S. Ct.
+CLS Bank International, 134 S.Ct.
 2347 (2014).

-35 U.S.C. §102.
+103 35 U.S.C. §102.
 Generally, an invention is "novel" if not known to others before conceived by the applicant.
 Country-specific bright line novelty rules are discussed below.

-35 U.S.C. \$103.
-Your invention must be (a) is non-obvious to a hypothetical "person having ordinary skill in the art to which said subject matter pertains", a POSTIA (a person who regularly makes such items, not an expert in the field or a mere consumer of the item.
-The hypothetical POSTIA is presumed to be aware of all prior available knowledge in areas reasonably relevant to the problem the invention solved. (b) In light of the (1) scope and content of the prior art; (2) differences between the prior art and the claimed invention; (3) level of skill in the art; and (4) objective evidence of non-obviousness ("secondary considerations"), Graham v.
-John Deer Co., 86 S. Ct.
+104 35 U.S.C. §103.
+You must convince the patent examiner assigned to your patent application that your invention (a) is non-obvious to a hypothetical "person having ordinary skill in the art to which said subject matter pertains", a POSTIA (a person who regularly makes such items, not an expert in the field or a mere consumer of the item.
+Standard Oil Co. v.
+American Cyanamid Co., 774 F.2d 448, 454 (C.A.F.C.
+1985)).
+The hypothetical inventor is presumed to be aware of all prior available knowledge in areas reasonably relevant to the problem the invention solved.
+In re Antle, 444 F.2d 1168 (C.C.P.A.
+1971). (b) In light of the (1) scope and content of the prior art; (2) differences between the prior art and the claimed invention; (3) level of skill in the art; and (4) objective evidence of non-obviousness ("secondary considerations"), Graham v.
+John Deer Co., 86 S.Ct.
 684 (1966).
-The test of non-obviousness is made as of the date the application was filed.
+His adverse opinion can be appealed.
+The test of non-obviousness is made as of the date of invention, if the application was filed before March 16, 2013, and as of the date the application was filed, if it was filed on or after March 16, 2013.